gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 > pip only enforces hash checking when every requirement in the file has a hash, or when you pass `--require-hashes`
 > explicitly.
 A single unhashed line silently disables verification for that package.
 Tools like
 > `uv pip compile --generate-hashes` avoid this by always generating hashes for every dependency.

+Hash-pinned lockfiles are a significant step toward **reproducible builds** — given the same lockfile, every install pulls the same artifacts.
+Full reproducibility also depends on deterministic build scripts and environments, but pinning the dependency layer removes one of the biggest sources of variation. `uv lock` captures exact versions, hashes, and platform markers, getting you most of the way there.

 ### Separate Development From Deployment